becky82/mteh/how_to_choose_a_good_hint.md

 1. Hints are not entirely isolated from other hints:

-    - ideally there is diversity among hints to make them more distinctive and memorable (oral, written, formal, rude, technical, 3 vs. 4 characters, etc.)
+    - ideally there is diversity among hints to make them more distinctive and memorable (oral, written, formal, slang, technical, 3 vs. 4 characters, etc.);
     - ideally all the characters used in hints are MteH characters themselves (with rare exceptions);
-    - ideally there are no duplicate hints in MteH (with some exceptions), so avoid using 经济发展 as a hint for 经, 济, 发, and 展 as alternative hints can be chosen, while 囫囵吞枣 is the best hint for 囫 and 囵, despite the duplicate hint;
+    - ideally there are no duplicate hints in MteH (with some exceptions), so avoid using 经济发展 as a hint for 经, 济, 发, and 展 as alternative hints can be chosen, while 囫囵吞枣 is the best hint for 囫 and 囵, despite the duplicate hint.

+1. If possible, avoid anything potentially offensive, and ideally avoids modern politics (if possible); it's simply not worth the heartache.
+There are a small number of Chinese characters which are somewhat offensive yet need to be included: treat these academically.
+You should be able to give MteH to a small child without any problems.